reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 This error indicates that there are multiple cases for the same variant in a `switch` statement or `match` expression.

-You can fix this error by deleting one of the branches, ensuring there are only one branch per variant.
+You can fix this error by deleting one of the branches, ensuring there is only one branch per variant.

 ## {#RE0074} RE0074